google/go-containerregistry/cmd/crane/rebase.md

 might be invalid.

-In general, it's a good practice to tag rebased images to some other tag than the `original` tag, perform some sanity checks, then tag the image to the `original` tag once it's determined the image is valid.
+In general, it's a good practice to tag rebased images to some other tag than the `original` tag, perform some confidence checks, then tag the image to the `original` tag once it's determined the image is valid.

 There is ongoing work to standardize and advertise base image contract